-Standard Code Iowa Academic Standard in Science End of Grade Band Grade Level Practice Clarification Disciplinary Content Clarification End of Grade Band Conceptual Frame Clarification HS-LS1-6 Construct and revise an explanation based on evidence for how carbon, hydrogen, and oxygen from sugar molecules may combine with other elements to form amino acids and/or other large carbon-based molecules.
+Standard Code Iowa Academic Standard in Science End of Grade Band Science Practice Clarification Disciplinary Core Idea Clarification End of Grade Band Crosscutting Concept Clarification HS-LS1-6 Construct and revise an explanation based on evidence for how carbon, hydrogen, and oxygen from sugar molecules may combine with other elements to form amino acids and/or other large carbon-based molecules.
 Constructing Explanations & Designing Solutions: Construct and revise an explanation based on evidence from a variety of sources and the existing body of scientific knowledge.
 Organization for Matter and Energy Flow in Organisms: Living organisms are composed of complex molecules that contain carbon, hydrogen and oxygen backbones that originated from photosynthesis or through consumption of other living things.
-Cellular respiration is a process where matter and energy move through different levels of living systems, leading to the recombination of chemical elements to create new products.
 Standard Boundary does not include the details of the specific chemical reactions or identification of macromolecules.
 Energy and Matter: Changes of energy and matter in a system can be described in terms of how energy and matter flows into, out of, and within that system.